 Solution 2: Using Select Case structures

-Dim X, Y, R As Single
+Dim X, Y As Double

 Dim Op As String